 Hash join (no data redistribution) will occur only for cases A and C.

-Collect stats is an important concept in teradata, collect stats gives PE to come up with a plan with least cost for an requested query.
-Collect stats defines the confidence level of PE in estimating "how many rows it is goin to access? how many unique values does a table have, null values etc and all this info is stored in data dictionary.
-Once you submit a query in TD the parsing engine checks if the stats are aviable for the requested table , if it has collected stats earlier PE generates a plan with "high confidence". in absence of collect stats plan will ne with "low confidence". however teradata’s optimizer is very robust and intelligent, even if you do not collect stats on a table,coulmn, indexes PE does an “Dynamic Amp sampling " which means it will select a random amp and this random amp comes up with the info about the table data it has, based upon this PE ( knows datademographics & available system componets) estimates the workload and generates a plan.
+Ans: Collect stats is an important concept in Teradata, collect stats gives PE to come up with a plan with the least cost for a requested query.
+Collect stats defines the confidence level of PE in estimating "how many rows it is going to access? how many unique values does a table have, null values etc, and all this info is stored in the data dictionary.
+Once you submit a query in TD the parsing engine checks if the stats are available for the requested table if it has collected stats earlier PE generates a plan with "high confidence". in absence of collect stats plan will be with "low confidence". however Teradata's optimizer is very robust and intelligent, even if you do not collect stats on a table, column, indexes PE does a "Dynamic Amp sampling " which means it will select a random amp and this random amp comes up with the info about the table data it has, based upon this PE ( knows data demographics & available system components) estimates the workload and generates a plan.

-If you are absolutely looking for the differences then below are few -
+Ans: If you are absolutely looking for the differences then below are a few -

 PRIMARY KEY PRIMARY INDEX

-Next question is related to the 1st line; If we have around 10 terabyte of spool , is this logical to abort the query that has just crossed 1tb of spool. i thnk we should allow it more spool that can be up to 9tb or so if there are no other sessions.
+Ans: We have a rule i.e if a query takes more than one terabyte of spool we are supposed to abort it.
+My question is let's say the total spool is used by a query, what is the expected behavior of the system, will the system restart, or what can happen?
+The next question is related to the 1st line; If we have around 10 terabytes of spool , is this logical to abort the query that has just crossed 1tb of the spool.
+I think we should allow it more spool that can be up to 9tb or so if there are no other sessions.
 Please provide your analysis on the above cases,

-Actually, bottleneck isn't a type of Error, yet it surely causes a specific measure of deferral in the framework..
+Ans: Actually, the bottleneck isn't a type of Error, yet it surely causes a specific measure of deferral in the framework..